Sanders launches first television ad of campaign, spending big after latest fundraising haul

 Hours after announcing a whopping $25.3 million fundraising haul over the past three months, Democratic presidential candidate Sen. Bernie Sanders launched the first television commercial of his 2020 White House campaign.

-The Sanders presidential campaign said Tuesday tit'll spend $1.3 million to run the ads starting Thursday in Iowa, the state that kicks off the primary and caucus nominating calendar.
+The Sanders presidential campaign said Tuesday it will spend $1.3 million to run the ads starting Thursday in Iowa, the state that kicks off the primary and caucus nominating calendar.

 The 60- and 30-second TV spots – titled “Fights for Us” -- highlight the progressive Vermont senator's decades calling for economic transformation and an end to income inequality.